Asparaginase is a chemotherapy drug. You might have it as a treatment for acute lymphoblastic leukaemia (ALL).

 - asparaginase made from a type of bacteria called Escherichia coli (also known by its brand Spectrila)

 - asparaginase made from the Erwinia chrysanthemia bacteria (Erwinase)

 - long acting (pegylated) asparaginase (also known as pegaspargase)

 Pegaspargase (Oncaspar) stays in the body for longer so you may have treatment less often than with asparaginase.

-Asparaginase is an enzyme that breaks down a chemical in cancer cells.
-The cells need this chemical to make protein to create new cells.
+All cells need a substance called asparagine to make proteins and create new cells.
+Asparaginase is an enzyme that breaks down asparagine.
+Unlike normal cells, ALL cells are unable to make their own asparagine.
 So asparaginase stops the cancer cells from dividing and growing.

 Into your bloodstream

 You can have the drug through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Or you might have it through a long line: a central line, a PICC line or a Portacath.